wjtk4444/eso-addons/Teleport/README.md

 There is no graphical user interface provided, everything is done using a `/tp` command.
 If you're not a keyboard person, this is probably where our ways part.
 Have fun clicking trough all the carefully designed context menus and scrolling trough long lists.

-`/tp help` as well as `/tp examples` commands are available, although I would recommend reading this very document instead.
+`/tp help` as well as `/tp --show-examples` commands are available, although I would recommend reading this very document instead.

 **If the teleportation request will cost player any amount of gold, cost will be displayed in chat.
 You can cancel queued teleportation request at any time by simply moving your character.**

 **`/tp` command arguments are separated by a single space.** Unless specified otherwise, **arguments are not case sensitive and will match the fist name that starts with given input**.
-For example, all of the words listed below:
+For example, all of the words listed below will expand to their first match, **Deshaan**.

 - Deshaan
 - desh